 We now formulate the problem.
-The assumptions and choices we will make for our model are not discussed here.
-The reader can find more details in [8,9].
+We have made some assumptions and choices, which are not discussed here.
+The reader can find more details in [8, 9].

-An integer x left-shifted c bit positions (i.e. x multiplied by 2^c) is denoted by $x \ll c$, and when we write expressions, the shift has a higher precedence than the addition and the subtraction (contrary to the precedence rules of some languages, like C or Perl).
-We assume that the computation time of a shift operation does not depend on the value c, commonly called the shift count.
+A number x left-shifted k bit positions (i.e., x multiplied by 2^k) is denoted $x \ll k$, and the shift has a higher precedence than the addition and the subtraction (contrary to the precedence rules of some languages, like C or Perl).
+We assume that the computation time of a shift does not depend on the value k, called the shift count.

-In practice, shifts are generally associated with an addition or a subtraction: expressions can be rewritten to delay some shift operations.
-For instance, in $(x \ll 3 + y \ll 8) \ll 1$, instead of performing the shift by 3 immediately, we choose to perform it after the addition, by factorizing it: $(x + y \ll 5) \ll 4$.
-Thus, in our model, the elementary operations will be additions and subtractions where one of the operands is left-shifted by a fixed number of bits (possibly zero), and we assume that these operations take the same computation time, which will be chosen to be a time unit.
+In practice, shifts will generally be associated with another operation (addition or subtraction): shifts will always be delayed as much as possible.
+For instance, instead of performing $x \ll 3 + y \ll 8$, we will choose to perform $(x + y \ll 5) \ll 3$.
+As a consequence, we will choose to work with odd integers as much as possible (there are some exceptions, when the shift count is zero, but this never occurs in the code generated by most algorithms used in practice).

+Thus the elementary operations will be additions and subtractions where one of the operands is left-shifted by a fixed number of bits (possibly zero), and these operations will take the same computation time, which will be chosen to be a time unit.

-Let n be a nonnegative odd integer (this is our constant)1.
+Let n be a nonnegative odd integer (this is our constant).
 A finite sequence of nonnegative integers $u_0, u_1, u_2, \ldots, u_q$ is said to be acceptable for n if it satisfies the following properties: